raynamharris/FMR1CA1rnaseq/README.md

-# FMR1CA1rnaseq: The GitHub Repository for "Reproducible approaches for studying behavior and transcription in a mouse model for autism"
+# FMR1CA1rnaseq

 ## The forthcoming manuscript
-This research has been written up as a chapter of my doctoral thesis.
+This research has been written up as a chapter of my doctoral thesis called "Reproducible approaches for studying behavior and transcription in a mouse model for autism".
 It will be modified before submitting to a jounral for peer review and publishing.
 Stayed tuned for citation details and links.

 ## Repository organization and workflow